melwyncarlo/XS-XML/README.md

 ## <br>Motivation

 I created this library as a necessity for my other projects.
 I could not find any viable, single-file, basic XML-parser (one that not just extracts the tag elements, but also connects them in a meaningful way), and so, I decided to create one myself.
-While using it for my other projects and testing it, I came across a few minor run-time errors (mostly related to segmentation faults due to faulty array memory allocations), which I had immediately corrected.
+While utilising this library for my projects, and thereby testing it, I came across a few minor run-time errors (mostly related to segmentation faults due to faulty array memory allocations), which I had then immediately corrected.

 <br>Hope you find this library useful.